Guide to getting a loan with bad credit.

 In our bad credit information guide, we walk you through what exactly bad credit loans are and what you can do to up your chances of accessing one.
 If you can access one, you might find that you will be able to work around the need to access funding from a high street bank.
 Bad credit loans can therefore make for a great option for people with less-than-perfect credit histories.

 Ready to search for your loan?Get Your Quote

 Having all the bad credit information you can means you are arming yourself with the best knowledge possible to help rectify your situation.
-In short, bad credit is a result of your history paying back money to a person with whom you entered into a contractual agreement.
+In short, bad credit is a result of your history of paying back money to a company with whom you entered into a contractual agreement.
 It is electronically based and so, when lenders do run a report on your credit history, they can find instances of when you have missed payments in the past.
 The more you have missed, the worse your credit history.

 Simultaneously, if you have not got an extensive credit history, you are still seen as having a bad credit score as you are an unknown entity to a lender.
 Bearing all that in mind, you may well have the following two questions you want to be answered:

 Improving your credit score can be done by following a few simple steps.
 Firstly, if you are not on the electoral roll, register as soon as possible.
 Then, access your credit file and check for any mistakes or fraudulent activity.
 Anything that is erroneous will need to be rectified.
 Then, ensure you are paying any bills or loan repayment schedules on time.
 Additionally, pay off any outstanding debt, particularly large amounts.
 Finally, try not to max out credit cards all the time.
 Only try to use up less than a quarter of your credit limit at any one time to keep your credit in good stead – this shows lenders that you’re not desperate for money.

 Bad credit will last for a long while unless you take the steps necessary to improve your score.
 However, many black marks against your name on your credit file stay there for at least six years.
 It is important to try to start improving your credit rating by following the above suggestions.